 What is H1B?

 The H1B is An Employment – based Visa classification for non-immigrants who are looking for temporary jobs till their time in the United States permits.
-This approved application is a work permit which allows you to obtain a Visa stamp and work in the U.S for that employer.
+This approved application is a work permit that allows you to obtain a visa stamp and work in the U.S for that employer.

-According to a memo issued by the USCIS in 2010, a U.S employer is outlined as a firm, corporation, contractor, or other association, or organisation which:
+According to a memo issued by the USCIS in 2010, a U.S employer is outlined as a firm, corporation, contractor, or other association, or organization which:

 - He/she engages a person to work in the country.